kgdunn/pid-book/univariate-review/univariate-review.rst

 		.. todo:: how does this level change our answer as it varies?

-.. _univariate-paired-tests:

 .. index::
 	pair: paired tests; Univariate data

+.. _univariate-paired-tests:

 Paired tests
 ============

-.. todo:: verify this section against other notes.
+..
+Verify this section against other notes.

 A paired test is a test that is run twice on the same object or batch of materials.
 You might see the nomenclature of "two treatments" being used in the literature.
 For example: